I remember this day.

 You play for almost 12 minutes, at times oblivious to my presence — passionately engaged in the endeavor, beautifully lost in your music — but every now and then (as shown in this clip), you play a riff or come across a note that surprises and delights you.

 I remember posting the video later that day to YouTube — the entire 12 minutes — and how mad you were at me for doing so.
 I took the video down immediately.
 As I recollect, I was angry at myself — and I remember feeling agitated at how everything had turned out.

 Looking back, I realize that day was a bit of a crossroads for us, a realization that you were coming into your own, and sharing that video without your permission was a clear case of parental overreach — an infringement on your sense of self.

 I’m not sure I ever apologized in a meaningful way.

-For years I had no idea where the 12-minute video was — I was disappointed at myself for losing it – an irritating reminder of how scatterbrained I can be — I began to think it was gone forever, that perhaps I deleted it inadvertently.
+For years I had no idea where the 12-minute video was.
+First, I was disappointed at myself for misplacing it – an irritating reminder of how scatterbrained I can be.
+Then, I began to think it was gone forever, that perhaps I deleted it inadvertently.

-It was only a few weeks back that I came across the full video on an external storage device.
+Only a few weeks back, I came across the full video on an external storage device.

-Thanks for letting me share a snipit some six years later, on your birthday.
+Thanks for letting me share a snippet some six years later, on your birthday.